jhallgd/Statewide-Chronic-Condition-Trends/README.md

 <li>Osteoporosis</li>
 <li>Schizophrenia and Other Psychotic Disorders</li>
 <li>Stroke</li></ul>
 <p>To view the full CMS data dictionary please <a href="https://data.cms.gov/resources/specific-chronic-conditions-data-dictionary" target="_blank">click here</a>.
-The key attributes that I will be focusing it this project are: </p><ul>
+The key attributes that I will be focusing in this project are: </p><ul>
 <li>Beneficiary Geographic Code (Bene_Geo_Cd) the State where the beneficiary resides.</li>
 <li>Beneficiary Chronic Condition (Bene_Cond) the Chronic condition identifier. </li>
 <li>Emergency Room Visits per 1,000 Beneficiaries (ER_Visits_Per_1000_Benes) Emergency department visits are presented as the number of visits per 1,000 beneficiaries.</li></ul>